 Notably, these amazing denizens of the depths have been around for an incredible span of time.
 Their earliest known ancestors originated around 500 million years ago.
 The species we see today represent the end product of that evolution, and thus deserve appreciation.

-- Leading off this article about 5 Astounding Sea Snails is the mind-boggling species appropriately known as the Armored Snail.
+- Leading off this article about 5 Astounding Sea Snails is is the dazzling, and distinctive-looking species appropriately named the Orange Peel Doris.

 - Kingdom: Animalia